You may want to know about studying German methods and tools, that’s why you are here, don’t you?

 Studying is getting fast and easy nowadays with our new technology and new inventions.
-If you don’t want to bring along and open your hardcopy of Oxford, this mobile dictionary app dict.cc is very convenient for you especially if you are learning a German language.
+If you don’t want to bring along and open your hard copy of Oxford, this mobile dictionary app dict.cc is very convenient for you especially if you are learning the German language.
 There are over 20 languages available in this app, you have different options if you search one word.
 This dictionary is highly-recommended and there’s also a browser version of this.
 Very useful and convenient.

 8. Other Resources

-Last but not the least, in all your endeavour, don’t forget that you couldn’t do it alone.
+Last but not least, in all your endeavor, don’t forget that you couldn’t do it alone.
 Always remember God and how He could help you, but, help and motivate yourself first.

 Viel Spaß beim Lernen!